SK-EID/smart-id-java-client/README.md

 // SessionID is used to query sessions status later

 String sessionToken = authenticationSessionResponse.getSessionToken();
-String sessionSecret = authenticationSessionResponse.getSessionSecret();
 // Store sessionSecret only on backend side.
 Do not expose it to the client side.
+String sessionSecret = authenticationSessionResponse.getSessionSecret();
+Instant responseReceivedAt = authenticationSessionResponse.getReceivedAt();

-// Generate QR-code or dynamic link to be displayed to the user using sessionToken and sessionSecret provided in the authenticationResponse
+// Generate QR-code or dynamic link to be displayed to the user using sessionToken, sessionSecret and receivedAt provided in the authenticationResponse
+// Start querying sessions status
 ```
 Jump to [Generate QR-code and dynamic link](#generating-qr-code-or-dynamic-link) to see how to generate QR-code or dynamic link from the response.
+Jump to [Query session status](#example-of-using-session-status-poller-to-query-final-sessions-status) for an example of session querying.

-#### Initiating authentication session with semantics identifier
+##### Initiating a dynamic-link authentication session with semantics identifier

 More info about Semantics Identifier can be found [here](https://www.etsi.org/deliver/etsi_en/319400_319499/31941201/01.01.00_30/en_31941201v010100v.pdf)